OSHC and the Australian Health Care System

 Your doctor won't give you medication during your appointment.
-Instead, they'll give you a prescription, which you'll need to take to a chemist (also called a pharmacy) so you can buy your medication there.
-You can also buy non-prescription medicines such as headache tablets from a pharmacy.
+Instead, they'll give you a prescription, which you'll need to take to a chemist (also called a pharmacy) to buy your medication there.
+You can also buy non-prescription medicines, such as headache tablets, from a pharmacy.

-However, a pharmacy is more than just a place to buy your medication from.
+However, a pharmacy is more than just a place to buy your medication.
 Pharmacists can:

-- advise you about how medicines should be taken, or used in the safest and most effective way to treat common problems.
+- advise you about how medicines should be taken or used most safely and effectively to treat common problems.